RickCarlino/fbbs2/README.md

  * `pristine/` Unchanged source code for historic preservation purposes.
  * `modern/` Work in progress.
 A modernized version of the source code that someday will run on modern systems or emulators.
 We're not sure yet.
+ * `screens/` The original screen files split and formatted in a way that can be easily viewed on modern systems.

 The soon-to-be-working source code can be found in `pristine/FBBS2.fth`